eddort/cubx/README.md

 node version: v22.1.0
 ```

-The output may be different only if you don't have Node.js installed or if you don't have the latest version of it.
+The output may differ if you don't have Node.js installed or if you don't have the latest version.

-As you can see, the way to use it is almost no different from running a regular program in a terminal.
-Only by running programs with cubx, you run programs in an isolated environment and get a lot of convenience and means to secure your data.
+By using Cubx, you run programs in an isolated environment with several advantages:

-- the application runs in a separate container
+- The application runs in a separate container.
-- only the current volume is mounted, your data from other directories is safe
+- Only the current volume is mounted, keeping your data in other directories safe.
-- If you need to restrict access to folders or files in the working directory, you can do that too.
+- You can restrict access to specific folders or files in the working directory.
-- you can disconnect the application from the local network or from the entire Internet.
+- You can disconnect the application from the local network or the entire Internet.

-#### Examples in other languages
+### Examples in Other Languages

 **Python**